jfcherng-roundcube/plugin-show-folder-size/README.md

 1. Go to your `ROUNDCUBE_HOME` (i.e., the root directory of your Roundcube).
 2. Run `composer require jfcherng-roundcube/show-folder-size`.
-3. You may edit the `config.inc.php` under this plugin's directory if you want to do some configurations.
+3. If you want to do plugin configuration, copy `config.inc.php.dist` to `config.inc.php` and then edit `config.inc.php`.

 ### Install manually